Downlink/test/Readme.md

 We will create a micro server (*remote device*) that will generate random numbers as its sole service.

-And a client application (*remote client*) that will access the random numbers from the remote device.
+And a client application (*remote client*) that will access the random numbers.

 We will access the random numbers using a *pull* and *push* methods.

 Using a *pull-method*, the client will capture the random numbers using a one time function call.

 And using the *push-method*, the client will watch the random numbers every 5 seconds for any changes.
-If the value changes, only then the remote device will send the new random value to the remote client.
+If the value changes, the remote device will send the new random value to the remote client.